sachinym/Github-Advanced-Security/Module7.md

+**Note:** By performing this task, you will have already enabled the security configurations for your upcoming module in this lab.
+This allows you to skip the security settings enablement steps in upcomming module.

  	 > **Note:** If you don't find the **Dependency Graph Upload** action under workflows, then rename the **`.github/workflows/DepGraph.yml`** file to **DepGraph.txt** (edit the file extension to **txt**) and then revert it back to save as **DepGraph.yml** file or just add an empty space anywhere in the yaml file and commit the changes, if you haven't add an space.